 Evergreen Hospice in Kirkland is another organization that receives our quilts.
 Members created red, white and blue star blocks that were combined to make twenty-five Quilts of Valor.
 They were gifted prior to Veteran’s Day in 2022.
 The staff at Evergreen will award these quilts to veterans in their care.

 In Issaquah, Eastside Baby Corner has been our primary donation site.
 Their name is changing to KidVantage to better reflect their organization’s focus on kids from birth to age 12.

-BPQ's Big Hearts Charity efforts are open to all BPQ members.
-Join us by making quilts for donation and/or attending optional workshops announced in the BPQ newsletter.
+BPQ's Charity Team is open to all members.
+Join us by making quilts for donation and/or attending workshops and meetings announced in the BPQ newsletter.
 Quilt kits provided to members are made possible through fabric donations from guild members and the community.

 BPQ's Big Hearts Charity does accept and appreciate fabric donations.
 We can be reached at email@example.com.

 This is from a mother of a boy who received a BPQ Quilt 13 years ago: